• Skip to primary navigation

 When the ribs are done cooking in the Sous Vide, it's amazing how fragrant the cooking juices are.

-These juices have a rich mahogany color and are an immediate reminder that the moisture stays in the bag and with the meat during the cooking process.
+These juices have a rich mahogany color and are an immediate reminder that the moisture stays in the bag and with the meat during cooking.

 sous vide cooked flanken ribs